edgedb/easy-edgedb/README.md

 ## Time to practice

-1. How would you display every NPC's name, strength, population of cities visited, and age (displaying 0 if age = `{}`)?
+1. How would you display every NPC's name, strength, name and population of cities visited, and age (displaying 0 if age = `{}`)?
 Try it on a single line.

 2. The query in 1. showed a lot of numbers without any context.
 What should we do?

 3.

 4.